-At this point officials are simply trying to get the word out, both to law enforcement, and to the public in general, about how dangerous Gray Death is.
+At this point officials are simply trying to get the word out, both to law enforcement, and to the public in general, about its dangers.
 Information from the drug community suggests that, counter to expectations, neither the texture of the drug nor the gray color is deterring use of the drug.
 People who use the drug are so deep into addiction that they simply don’t care about the aesthetics of the drug.
 It is hoped that if they are warned of the lethality, some addicts will avoid the drug, or maybe friends and family will keep them away from it.

 According to Lorain County Ohio Detective Jim Larkin